How To Cope With Depression And Get Help

 How online depression therapy can help with mental health symptoms

-Although some people might be tempted to avoid online therapy, numerous peer-reviewed studies point there is a growing body of evidence pointing to the efficacy of online therapy for treating depressive disorders.
+Although some people might be tempted to avoid online therapy, numerous peer-reviewed studies have demonstrated the efficacy of online therapy for treating depression and bipolar disorder.
 In a study published in the journal Internet Interventions, researchers found that online therapy led to significant decreases in symptoms of depression, results which were sustained for a year following treatment.
 The study also mentions the ability of online therapy to bridge the treatment gap that often exists in mental health care.

 Online sessions can help you learn more about depression, address its sources, and develop coping strategies that will work best for you.
 Utilizing an online therapy platform like BetterHelp, you can have weekly sessions with your own therapist remotely, which can be helpful if depression is making it hard to leave home.
 Perhaps the best online therapy platforms are those that facilitate in-app messaging, which allows you to contact your therapist in between sessions.
 All therapists at BetterHelp are licensed professional counselors, psychologists, or licensed clinical social workers with at least three years of experience.